ajbkr/Steppe/README.md

 Steppe is a custom HTML5 canvas 2.5D landscape renderer and compositor.
-The JavaScript source code for Steppe is unobfuscated and can be used free of charge in your own projects.
+The JavaScript source code for Steppe is unobfuscated and can be used free of charge in your own projects (MIT license).

 Steppe, like [Fleeting Fantasy](http://fleetingfantasy.com/), is actively under development so we recommend you wait until it's production-ready before using it for anything serious.
-That doesn't mean you shouldn't play with it now, BTW.
+That doesn't mean you shouldn't play with it now though; go right ahead!

 ### Screenshots ###